...

 ‘The program calls them “pressure suits” since they don’t actually fly to space, but they are essentially the same suits that the David Clark company made for NASA.

 ‘Prior to the first shuttle mission (STS-1), the launch of Columbia, there was a defect detected in the batch of suits NASA was making for the pilots to use.
-Since the maiden flight of the shuttle mission was also its first real test flight, there was only two crew, a pair of pilots, for that mission.
+Since the maiden flight of the shuttle mission was also its first real test flight, there were only two crew, a pair of pilots, for that mission.

 ‘However the suits were not going to be fixed in time, so NASA called up Beale AFB and said “Hey, we need to borrow a pair of space suits.”